コンテンツにスキップ

 Our method is to give a lecture before the performance.

-We also introduce the ``men'' that are also featured in the flyer.
+We will also introduce the “faces” that are featured on the flyer.

-In addition to gods and spirits, Kyogen masks are also used to portray animals, but everyone was surprised to hear that this mask was the spirit of a mosquito.
-This reaction was the same in Japan, but the interpreter seemed surprised and kept asking us, "Really?"
+Kyogen masks are used to portray animals as well as gods and spirits, but everyone was surprised to hear that this mask was for the spirit of a mosquito.
+This reaction is the same in Japan, but the interpreter was also surprised and asked us "Really?" many times.

-The performances are ``Neonkyoku'' and ``Fushi.''
-Both are easy to understand and are also popular in Japan.
+The pieces are "Neonkyoku" and "Fushi."
+Both are easy to understand and are popular in Japan.

-Subtitles are now the norm for overseas performances.
-We have been working with the organizer, Noh Society, for nearly five years.
-If the subtitles are not pressed at the right time, there will be a time lag between the performance and the audience's laughter, so we discussed and rehearsed in detail how to compensate for this.
-Thanks to this, the stress I had been feeling was relieved and I was able to perform on stage with great comfort.
+Subtitles are now commonplace in overseas performances.
+I have been working with Noh Society, the organizer, for nearly five years.
+If the subtitles are not pressed at the right time, there will be a time lag between the performance and the audience's laughter, so we discussed in detail how to fill this gap and rehearsed.
+Thanks to this, the stress I had been feeling up until now was relieved and I was able to perform on stage very comfortably.

-After the performance, we had a chance to have a reception with the staff, and it was a great opportunity to talk about various things.
+After the show, we had a party with the staff and were able to talk about various things, which was a great benefit.

-Should you focus on lectures or performances?
-I would like to make it performance-only if possible, but wouldn't it be better to include lectures to deepen understanding?
+Should we focus on a lecture or a performance?
+We would have preferred to have only a performance, but wouldn't a lecture help people understand better?
 What is our style and what do we really want to convey?
-A heated discussion ensued.
-Based on this discussion, I would like to present an even more powerful performance next time.
+A lively discussion unfolded on such topics.
+We hope to use this discussion as a springboard to put on an even more powerful performance next time.

-Japan is a country with a long history and diverse culture.
-That's why I feel like I learned that not only manga and cosplay, but each era has its own diverse appeal.
+Japan is a country with a long history and a diverse culture.
+That's why, not only in manga and cosplay, but also in the diverse charms of each era, I feel like I learned this.

 Related articles